mikestagney/cinema-room-rest-service/README.md

 To get a JSON of all the available seats, send a GET request to the /seats endpoint.

-To purchase a ticket, send a POST request to the /purchase endpoint with a JSON in the response body containing row and number.
+To purchase a ticket, send a POST request to the /purchase endpoint with a JSON in the response body containing row and column numbers.

 To refund a purchased ticket, send a POST request to the /return endpoint with the token in the response body in JSON format.